millerms/CranburyChiropractic/_pages/services/laser-therapy.md

 {: .reveal .reveal--fade }

 ### How it works
-Cold laser (photobiomodulation) is absorbed by cells and can influence **mitochondrial energy (ATP)**, **local circulation**, and **pain‑modulating signals**.
-Dosing (wavelength, energy, time, and target depth) matters more than device marketing.
+Cold laser (photobiomodulation—the use of specific light to support cellular processes) is absorbed by tissue and can influence **mitochondrial energy (ATP)**, **local circulation**, and **pain‑modulating signals**.
+Results hinge on the delivered dose (wavelength, energy, time, and target depth), not device hype.
 Treatments are non‑invasive.
 {: .reveal .reveal--fade }

 ### When we use it
 - **Plantar fascia** irritation or heel pain
 - **Tendinopathy** (e.g., Achilles, patellar, rotator cuff, lateral elbow) when tissues are sore and loading alone isn’t enough
-- **Post‑overuse** soft‑tissue irritability to help you resume activity
+- For **post‑overuse** soft‑tissue irritability to help you resume activity
-- As a comfort‑focused **adjunct** to an active care plan {: .reveal .reveal--fade }
+- As a **comfort‑focused adjunct** to an active care plan to decrease pain and support recovery {: .reveal .reveal--fade }

 ### When we don’t
 Cold laser isn’t a cure‑all.
 For example, it hasn’t shown meaningful benefit for **non‑specific low‑back pain** in higher‑quality reviews.
-We’ll tell you when another approach is a better first step.
+If exercise, manual care, or another modality is more appropriate, we’ll recommend that instead.
 {: .reveal .reveal--fade }

 ### What to expect
 1. **Evaluate** — confirm cold laser fits your goals and findings
 2. **Treatment** — typically **5–15 minutes**; most feel little to no sensation (sometimes mild warmth)
-3. **Series** — many people benefit from a short series (**3–6 sessions**)
+3. **Series** — many people benefit from a short series (**3–10 sessions**)
 4. **No downtime** — you can resume your day; we’ll pair it with simple drills
 5. **Track** — quick rechecks guide any adjustments to the plan {: .reveal .reveal--fade }